justeattakeaway/fozzie-components/packages/services/f-braze-adapter/README.md

 The package comes with one method for initialising Braze, or retrieving the already initialised module.

-This method returns an instance of the BrazeDispatcher class, which can also be used for logging interactions with braze elements returned from the API.
+This method returns an instance of the BrazeAdapter class, which can also be used for logging interactions with braze elements returned from the API.

 All other functionality, such as handling content cards or intercepting in-app messages can be done with callbacks passed through config.